lowRISC/opentitan/site/landing/content/trademark-usage-policy.md

 ---
-title: "OpenTitan Trademark Usage Policy"
+title: "Trademark Usage Policy"
 ---

+# OpenTitan Trademark Usage Policy
+## Overview

 The OpenTitan trademarks and logos ("OpenTitan Trademarks") are licensed separately from the copyright or patent license grants contained in the Apache-licensed OpenTitan repositories on GitHub.
 Except as provided in this policy, you may not use any of the OpenTitan Trademarks.

-# Purpose of the Trademark Policy
+## Purpose of the Trademark Policy

 This policy exists to ensure that the identity and meaning of OpenTitan technology is clear to everyone.
 By using this policy, the OpenTitan project